brandonkopp/RPS/README.md

 <h2>RPS Shiny</h2>

+<p><b>UPDATE (5May18)</b> - I updated the way the app stores data.
+It now appends rows to a Google Sheet.
+It turns out you can't store data locally when the app is posted to ShinyApps.
+That makes this a bit harder to run locally.
+You will either have to build that in yourself or create a Google Sheet and add the key for that table to the global.R file.</p>

 <p>This is a simple Rock, Paper, Scissors application built in R Shiny.
 The computer's selections are driven by a multiple logistic regression model.</p>

 <p>You can preview the app at: <a href="https://brandonkopp.shinyapps.io/RPS-Shiny/">https://brandonkopp.shinyapps.io/RPS-Shiny/</a>.</p>